Chart Color Schemes

 Goulburn Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.0% of all households, including 28.3% couples with children, 36.6% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 27.0%, with lone person households accounting for 25.3% and group households making up 1.6%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Family households account for 73.0% of all households, including 28.3% couples with children, 36.6% couples without children, and 7.7% single parent families.
+Non-family households constitute the remaining 27.0%, with lone person households at 25.3% and group households comprising 1.6%.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households